mlochbaum/BQN/problems.md

 BQN inherits the functions `+×⌊⌈|`, and adds the functions `∧∨<>≠≡≢↕⍷`, that are only paired for their glyphs and not for any other reason (that is, both function valences match the symbol but they don't match with each other).
 I find there are just not enough good glyphs to separate all of these out, but I'm sure the pairings could be improved.

 ### Control flow substitutes have awkward syntax
-At the moment BQN has no control structures, instead preferring operators, function recursion, and headers.
+At the moment BQN has no control structures, instead preferring modifiers, function recursion, and headers.
 When working with pure functions, these can be better than control structures.
 For more imperative programming they're a lot worse.
 Given that blocks without headers also end up with an unexpected type if you don't use the inputs, it's safe to say BQN isn't great for imperative programming overall.
 But that's a big loss, and it's very much worth fixing if it can be done with something like a single control structure that conditionally or repeatedly executes an immediate block.

 ### Glyphs are hard to type
 There's been a lot of work done on this.
 Still there, still a problem.
 On the other hand, glyphs are easy to read, and write by hand!